ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 }
 ```

-If you now Run the project then it will compile correct but crash right after it has started.
-This is due to we are missing a MySQL config file.
+If you now Run the project then it will compile correctly but crash right after it has started.
+This is because we are missing a MySQL config file.

 So now open terminal again and run: